-Spain was also one of the last countries in Europe to see the fall of fascism, and though it became a resurgent economic force thereafter, it has fallen on hard times as a result of the recent recession.
-Expats who fail to secure employment before relocating may have a difficult time obtaining a work permit
+It was also one of the last countries in Europe to see the fall of fascism, and although it later became a resurgent economic force, it has fallen on hard times largely due to the global financial crisis.

 and a contract upon arrival.

-However, the allure of a vibrant country famous for its fashion, food, architecture, music and arts nonetheless makes for an attractive expat destination.
+The allure of a vibrant country famous for its fashion, food, architecture, music and arts nonetheless makes for an attractive expat destination.

 The Spanish terrain is highly varied, with the twin distinctions of having both the only desert in Europe and its southernmost ski resort.
-As a result, though the nation claims a reputation for having ideal weather, expats should pay careful attention to the regional climate associated with their city or town.
+As a result, though the country has a reputation for having ideal weather, expats should pay careful attention to the regional climate associated with their city or town.